Explicit Solution to the Constant Radial Acceleration Problem: The state as a function of a time (explicit solution)

 One may explicit further the second of the above relations by the use of the Euler formula for the exponential and obtain:

-having introduced $x$ and $y$ as, respectively, the real and the imaginary part of $z = \frac{\sigma(v-\tau)}{\sigma(\tau+v)} \exp{2\tau\zeta(v)}$.
-We give, in Figure \ref{fig:traj}, an example of a trajectory plotted using the new expressions found.
+having introduced $z_{R}$ and $z_{I}$ as, respectively, the real and the imaginary part of $z(\tau)= \frac{\sigma(\dario-\tau)}{\sigma(\tau+\dario)} \exp{2\tau\zeta(\dario)}$.
+In Figure \ref{fig:traj}, an example of a trajectory plotted using the new expressions found is shown.
 It is worth to mention here again that Eq.(\ref{eq:analytical_solution}) is \lq\lq universal\rq\rq\ in the sense that it is valid for bounded and unbounded motion.